rmcomplexity/blog/_drafts/python-logging.md

 - Filters, handlers and formatters are defined once and can be used multiple times.
-- **Only** the filters and formatters assigned to the parent's handler are applied to the `LogRecord`.
+- **Only** the filters and formatters assigned to the parent's handler are applied to the `LogRecord` (this is the loop that says "Parent Loggers\*")

-**There are four reason why a logger would not process a log event**:
+Based on the diagram **there are four reason why a logger would not process a log event**:

-- The logger or the handler configured in the logger are not enabled for the log level used.
+1. The logger or the handler configured in the logger are not enabled for the log level used.
-- A filter configured wither in the logger or the handler rejects the log event.
+2. A filter configured in the logger or the handler rejects the log event.
-- A child logger does has `prooagate=False` causing events not to be passed to any of the parent loggers.
+3. A child logger has `prooagate=False` causing events not to be passed to any of the parent loggers.
-- Your are using a different logger or the logger is not a parent of the one being used.
+4. Your are using a different logger or the logger is not a parent of the one being used.

 ### Formatters